 The manufacturers howled “Unfair” and squirmed out of the ban by promising not to market the darts to kiddies.
-But that didn’t stop the injuries, and then, in 1987 seven-year-old Michelle Snow was killed when a dart penetrated her skull.
-Two other children died and the lawn darts were finally banned for good although not recalled.
+That didn’t stop the injuries, and then, in 1987, seven-year-old Michelle Snow was killed when a dart penetrated her skull.
+Two other children died and lawn darts were finally banned for good, although not recalled.

 Dangerous Toys for Girls

 It’s not just boys who have been put in harm’s way by the toy industry.

 As if the Snacktime Cabbage Patch Kid wasn’t creepy enough with its disturbing resemblance to Chucky in the horror movie Child’s Play, Mattel had to go and animate it to make it simulate eating.

 The doll’s mouth moved so that when fake, plastic food was put in it appeared to chomp on it, and chomp, and chomp, and chomp.
 That was the problem, no off switch.